5 Easy and Coool CSS Menu Tricks

 }

-The box-shadow on the active state is doing a lot of heavy lifting here.
-That soft glow underneath the pill makes it feel almost three-dimensional.
+The box-shadow on the active pill is doing real work — that soft glow underneath gives it a subtle lift off the bar.
 Don’t skip it.

 <input type="checkbox" id="menu-toggle" />